The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

-While the baryonic mass (from gas, stars and black holes) is directly projected onto the maximally refined grid, we smooth the DM density field by depositing the mass of the DM particles on a coarser grid ($\Delta x \simeq 540\,\mbox{pc}$).
+While the baryonic mass (from gas, stars, and BHs) is directly projected onto the maximally refined grid, we smoothed the DM density field by depositing the mass of the DM particles on a coarser grid ($\Delta x \simeq 540\,\mbox{pc}$).
 This level of smoothing corresponds to the maximal level of refinement triggered in an analogue DM-only simulation where no absolute maximal level of refinement was enforced.
 This ensures that the effective size of the DM particles correspond to their mass resolution.

-The Courant-Friedrichs-Lewy stability condition is enforced using a Courant factor of 0.8, even though the duration of the timestep is predominantly set by the radiation solver (see Sect.~\ref{sec:radiation}).
+The Courant-Friedrichs-Lewy stability condition was enforced using a Courant factor of 0.8, even though the duration of the timestep is predominantly set by the radiation solver (see Sect.~\ref{sec:radiation}).